What is Greylisting and How Does It Protect Your Inbox? Print

 3. How Greylisting Works

-1. A new sending server attempts to deliver an email.
+A new mail server attempts to deliver an email.

-3. If the sender retries after the specified delay, the message is accepted and delivered normally.
+If the sender retries correctly, the message is accepted and delivered.

-Once a sender has successfully delivered a message, the mail server remembers that sender and allows future messages to pass immediately.
+Once a sender successfully completes this process, the server remembers them and future emails are usually delivered immediately.

 4. Greylisting System Settings Explained